Substrate presentation: SARS-CoV-2

 (Furin) (producing cell, replication).
 When cells are loaded with cholesterol furin traffics to GM1 lipid rafts where it is localized with the palmitoylated spike protein of SARS-CoV-2 and primes it for viral entry.

 (ACE2) (target Cell, viral entry), the receptor for SARS-CoV-2 ACE2 traffics SARS-CoV-2 to GM1 lipid rafts where it is endocytosed and exposed to cathepsin for cleavage and optimal cells fusion.
 In low cholesterol ACE2 traffics the virus to TMPRSS2 which also cleaves and allows viral entry but through a putative surface mechanism that is much less efficient.
 The sensitivity of ACE2 to cholesterol is thought to contribute to less severe COVID19 symptoms in children.

 Mechanisms of activation

 Sequestration

+Sequestration is the process of moving a molecule to a lipid raft.
 Within the plasma membrane, sequestration is primarily driven by packing of saturated lipid with cholesterol or phase separation at very small distances (< 100 nm).
 At a macroscopic level, organelles and vesicle can limit access of an enzyme with to substrate.

+Sequestration can both elevate and reduce the concentration of a protein in proximity to its substrate.
+When the substrate is present within a lipid raft, sequestration leads to an increased concentration of the protein near the substrate.
+Conversely, if the substrate is excluded from a lipid raft, sequestration results in decreased interaction between the protein and the substrate, as seen with PLD2.

 Either the substrate of the enzyme can move.
 Movement is typically the disruption of palmitate mediated localization or organelle trafficking.
 For proteins that are both palmitoylated and bind PIP2, increasing the concentration of PIP2 favors trafficking of the enzyme out of lipid rafts to PIP2.
 PIP2 is primarily polyunsaturated which causes the lipid to localize away from lipid rafts and allows the PIP2 to oppose palmitate mediated localization.